sviera91/AWS-CodeBuild-CFNChecker/README.md

 # CloudFormation Checker

 This python script can be used in CodeBuild as part of the deployment process for Cloudformation stacks using CodePipeline.
-This script is capable of retrieving the the file paths of each stack being deployed and perform cfn-lint, cfn_nag and aws cfn validation tasks against each stack.
+This script is capable of retrieving the file paths of each stack being deployed and perform cfn-lint, cfn_nag and aws cfn validation tasks against each stack.
 This can provide a level of security check to ensure all stacks follow correct syntax and best practices before deployment.